UNINETTSigma2/documentation/help/contact.md

 Working hours for all the support staff are **Monday-Friday 08:00-16:00**, except official holidays.
 Users will receive response within hours during normal work-hours, or at the latest the following working day.

-## Applications and allocation
-Applications for computing and storage resources should be sent to <sigma2@uninett.no>, as Sigma2 provides support services for all issues related to administration of the national resource allocation.

 ## Writing support requests